facebookarchive/AsyncDisplayKit/_docs/asenvironment.md

 A key operating principle of ASEnvironment is to update values when new subnodes are added or removed.

-**ASEnvironment is currently used internally in the framework.
-There is no public API available at this time.**
+ASEnvironment powers many of the most valuable features of AsyncDisplayKit. **There is no public API available at this time.**